Ukrgasvydobuvannya: Company structure

 Areas of extraction include Kharkiv, Poltava, Sumy, Donetsk, Lugansk, Dnipropetrovsk, Lviv, Ivano-Frankivsk, Carpathian Ruthenia and Volynska regions.
 Exploration activities are carried out in the Dniprovsko-Donetska cavity and the Carpathian Mountains.

 According to DeGolyer estimates, as of January 1, 2019, the total reliable and probable gas reserves of JSC UkrGasVydobuvannya are 264.2 billion cubic meters. m, including reliable - 217.3 billion cubic meters and probable - 46.9 billion cubic meters.

 In 2020, UkrGasVydobuvannya restored the Abaziv deposit in Poltava region.
 The flow rate of the well increased from almost zero to 98 thousand m3 per day.

-UGV Transformation

-The current chairman of the UGV Board Oleg Prokhorenko was appointed in June 2015 as a result of an open selection process initiated by the Government of Ukraine.

-The current management team has adopted the 'Strategy 20/20' which envisages the increase of own natural gas production to 20 bn m3 in 2020.
-The strategy focuses on improving the economic efficiency of Company's assets, optimization of internal functions, fight against corruption and deregulation.
+Oleg Tolmachev

+Oleg Tolmachev (Олег Євгенійович Толмачев; born January 27, 1975) is Acting Director General of UkrGasVydobuvannya JSC since January, 2023.
+He graduated from the University of Oklahoma in the United States with a major in Petroleum Engineering.
+After the graduation, he worked for more than 20 years at gas production companies in the United States (BP America, Chesapeake Energy, EnCana Oil & Gas USA, Eclipse Resources, and Montage Resources), where he held positions of Production and Completion Engineer, Vice-President and Senior Vice-President, Executive Vice-President and Operational Director.
+In February 2021, Tolmachev was appointed Deputy Director of the Exploration and Production Division at Naftogaz of Ukraine NJSC.
+In May 2022, he was appointed to the position of director.
+He managed oil and gas projects in North America for over 20 years.